Am I the Right Fit For You?

 Not Your Typical Therapist

 I keep it real.
 I don’t use a bunch of stuffy clinical words and psycho-babble.
 I use real talk because, well, you’re a real person.
 You’re looking for therapy because you want help, not because you want to have to interpret every word I say, just to figure out if I can help you.
 With that, I encourage you to keep it real too.
 I let you – the client – take the lead in your sessions and together, we see how things unfold from there.
 I talk with you, not at you.
 I guide and support you through your therapeutic journey, but I’m direct when it’s needed.
 I’ve found that the clients who are the most successful in therapy with me have a few things in common.
 They come ready to make changes, to figure out what’s been keeping them stuck.
-They take initiative, follow-through, and work hard.
-They know it’s going to be tough work, but they stay committed to their own personal growth.
+They take initiative, follow through, and work hard.
+They know it’s going to be tough work, but they stay committed to their own personal growth or to the reconnection, growth, and strengthening of their relationship.

 Now For a Little About Me